Dr J Anthony Rossiter

 His technical research has predominantly been based around the area of predictive control and more specifically with a focus on modifying the basic algorithm to optimise computational efficiency and/or simplicity with minimal sacrifice to the expected performance.
 Currently he is looking at how the algorithm, more normally used at a high level and requiring substantial computing power and set up costs, might be effectively deployed on microprocessors and other low level implementation technologies with minimal set up costs; one focus is on understanding the potential of Predictive Functional Control approaches.

 Within education his interests are varied and he is a fellow of the HEA.
 He has played a major role in improving mathematics support for engineers and also tries to enthuse colleagues to consider the potential of new technology for improving the learning experience available to students.
 He is a strong champion of the need for effective team work in both the design and delivery of the curriculum.
-Current teaching duties cover all 4 years and focus on mathematics, modelling, analysis and control (modules ACS124, ACS221, ACS334, ACS426).
-Dr. Rossiter currently acts as an external examiner at Strathclyde and Glasgow Calendonian.
+Current teaching duties cover all 4 years and focus on mathematics, modelling, analysis and control.

-He has been in many roles such as chair of departmental Learning and Teaching Committee, admissions tutor, schools liaison, faculty director of learning and teaching and MSc tutor.
-His current administration roles are Year 4 tutor and several Faculty and University committees.
+He has held many roles such as chair of departmental Learning and Teaching Committee, admissions tutor, schools liaison, faculty director of learning and teaching, MSc tutor, year tutor and also plays a role in numerous Faculty and University committees.

 With collaborators, Dr. Rossiter has made numerous contributions within the literature, perhaps the most well known being related to the closed-loop paradigm for predictive control (MPC), a concept that is now very widely adopted and often referred to using terms like terminal mode or terminal weights.
 His keenest interest is to properly understand the different elements within a predictive control law and hence to exploit this insight to design modifications with particular objectives.

 Recent work has been most focussed on computational simplicity, that is how to reduce the online, and sometimes offline, loading associated to MPC.
-There are numerous avenues being pursed in the literature at large, but Dr. Rossiter has focussed most on a few of these:
+There are numerous avenues being pursed in the literature at large, but Dr. Rossiter focusses mostly on a few of these: